haggj/masters-thesis/draft/draft.md

     Short summary of the contribution and its implications.
 The goal is to drive home the result of your thesis.
 Do not repeat all the stuff you have written in other parts of the thesis in detail.
 Again, limit this chapter to very few pages.
 The shorter, the easier it is to keep consistent with the parts it summarizes.

+Implement encrypted logs which ca be shared among users.
+Therefore:
+1.)
+Protocol design which is based on a literature survey of possible encryption techniques.
+- Hybrid encryption
+- intended to resists against three type of attackers
+- evaluation shows that it can be used in practice and does not harm usability 2.)
+Implementation of the protocol in terms of encryption libraries
+- Three libraries were implemented and published to the package indexes
+- heavily tested and compatible with each other
+- documentation provided, code quality
+3.)
+Integration of the protocol into the existing toolchain
+- Existing toolchain contains a proof-of-concept environment
+- shows how the designed protocol can be applied
+- demonstrates how encrypted logs can be shared among users
+- implements UI which fully abstracts the underlying encryption from the perspective of the user